Gary Davies

 Gary Davies (born 13 December 1957) is a British broadcaster.
 From 1982 to 1993 he was a BBC Radio 1 disc jockey and a regular presenter of Top of the Pops.

-As of September 2022 Gary Davies can be heard on BBC Radio 2 presenting Saturday night show Sounds of the 80s, as well as regularly standing in for other presenters including Zoe Ball, Ken Bruce, Sara Cox, OJ Borg, Dermot O'Leary, Rylan Clark, and Steve Wright.
+As of 2025, Davies can be heard on BBC Radio 2 presenting Saturday night show Sounds of the 80s, as well as regularly standing in for other presenters.

 Early career

-After working in marketing for a mail order company and managing a Manchester disco, in the late 70s Gary was a DJ in Placemate 7 Manchester.
-He regularly hosted artists in Placemate 4 music rooms and began his broadcasting career at Manchester's Piccadilly Radio in 1979 before joining BBC Radio 1 in 1982 to present a Saturday late night show, making his debut on 4 December 1982.
+After working in marketing for a mail order company, working for a Rawtenstall company which manufactured candlewick bathroom and bedroom soft furnishings and managing a Manchester disco, in the late 1970s Davies was a DJ in Placemate 7 Manchester.
+He regularly hosted artists in Placemate 4 music rooms and began his broadcasting career at Manchester's Piccadilly Radio in 1979, before joining BBC Radio 1 in 1982 to present a Saturday late night show, making his debut on 4 December 1982 (the same date as the late Janice Long).
 Within weeks he was on the roster to present Top of the Pops on BBC television alongside his Radio 1 colleagues.

 BBC Radio 1

 The Bit in the Middle

 In 1984, Davies took over the lunchtime show.
-He called it The Bit in the Middle which consisted of features, such as 'The Day-To-Day Challenge', in which the same person would go on air each weekday to answer quiz questions and try to upgrade their prize, and 'Willy on the Plonker', which involved crazed piano-playing of a well-known hit for listeners to identify.
+He called it The Bit in the Middle which consisted of features, such as 'The Day-To-Day Challenge', in which the same person would go on air each weekday to answer quiz questions and try to upgrade their prize, and "Willy on the Plonker", which involved crazed piano-playing of a well-known hit for listeners to identify.

 On Sunday 6 September 1987 he presented the Sunday afternoon stereo countdown of the Top 40 from 5 pm to 7 pm, filling in for Bruno Brookes.

 Davies was promoted with the catchphrase "Young, Free and Single" and a jingle "Wooh!
 Gary Davies".

-Davies' own show rarely changed until it was rebranded in 1991 as Let's Do Lunch, with new features, including 'Spin & Win' (a variation on 'Willy on the Plonker', with a cryptic clue replacing the frenetic piano work) and the 'Classic Track' featuring a piece of classical music.
-Previous feature The Sloppy Bit (a dedication followed by love song) was unchanged but renamed 'Lots of Love'.
-He also introduced 'The Non Stop Half Hour' from after the 2.30 pm news until 3 pm, which was half an hour of non-stop music.
+Davies' show rarely changed until it was rebranded in 1991 as Let's Do Lunch, with new features, including "Spin & Win" (a variation on "Willy on the Plonker", with a cryptic clue replacing the frenetic piano work) and the "Classic Track" featuring a piece of classical music.
+Previous feature "The Sloppy Bit" (a dedication followed by love song) was unchanged but renamed "Lots of Love".
+He also introduced "The Non Stop Half Hour" from after the 2.30 pm news until 3 pm, which was half an hour of non-stop music.

-With updated technology, the chart rundown was moved forward to Sundays from 4 October 1987.
-Instead, Davies did countdowns of the US chart and the UK album chart – although the US chart he featured was not the official Billboard one, but an airplay-only chart compiled by Radio and Records magazine.
+Davies' Tuesday show would include the revelation of the new Top 40 singles chart.
+However, updated technology meant that the chart could be complied much more quickly and saw the chart reveal move forward to Sundays from 4 October 1987 so Davies instead did countdowns of the US chart and the UK album chart – although the US chart he featured was not the official Billboard one, but an airplay-only chart compiled by Radio and Records magazine.